 Code of Conduct for Virtual Experiences

-Because context like community culture and intention matters, creators and admins will be primarily responsible for addressing issues in the closed experiences they govern, and as such, enforcement and experiences may vary.
-Where issues go unaddressed by creators or admins, developers are expected to follow this Code of Conduct by limiting features for users, creators, or admins within their app or removing users from the app.
+Because context such as community culture and intention matters, creators and admins will be primarily responsible for addressing issues in the closed experiences they govern, and as such, enforcement and experiences may vary.
+Where issues go unaddressed by creators or admins, developers are expected to follow this Code of Conduct by limiting features for users, creators or admins within their app or removing users from the app.
 Meta may take similar actions within its own apps.
-Persistent or egregious issues not resolved by admins or developers may be directly addressed by Meta as a platform, through actions like limiting developer access or app removal.
+Persistent or egregious issues not resolved by admins or developers may be directly addressed by Meta as a platform, through actions such as limiting developer access or app removal.

 The following conduct and content are contrary to the values above:

-- Don’t do or promote anything that is designed to deceive other users, Meta, developers, or that otherwise abuse our products or services, such as:
+- Don't do or promote anything that is designed to deceive other users, Meta or developers, or that otherwise abuse our products or services, such as:

-- Pretending to be another person or entity, stealing someone’s identity, or creating or using fake accounts (If role-playing or parodying, make sure it’s clear to others)
+- Pretending to be another person or entity, stealing someone's identity, or creating or using fake accounts (If role-playing or parodying, make sure that this is clear to others)

-- Gathering or sharing sensitive personal information, doxing others, compromising user accounts, sharing account login information, engaging in unauthorized access, or sharing malware
+- Gathering or sharing sensitive personal information, doxing others, compromising user accounts, sharing account login information, engaging in unauthorised access or sharing malware

 - Creating or using a Meta account if you're under the age of 13

-- Advocating, engaging in or promoting violence, human exploitation, human trafficking, or human smuggling.
-Supporting or representing groups or individuals involved in terrorism, hate-based organizations, or criminal groups
+- Advocating, engaging in or promoting violence, human exploitation, human trafficking or human smuggling.
+Supporting or representing groups or individuals involved in terrorism, hate-based organisations or criminal groups

 - Promoting or coordinating acts of physical harm, such as sexual or physical assault, or suicide or self-harm